Featured site: Find out what are the trending items on Amazon.com!

 1. Log into your PayPal account and click on the gear icon at the top right

-Screenshot of PayPal account showing gear option
+Screenshot of PayPal dashboard

 You screen should look like the image above when you log in.
 Click on the gear icon at the top right.